- Colorado looks like a rectangle. It isn't.

 - Does that make Wyoming the only real rectangular state?
 Well, about that…

-West of the Mississippi, states are bigger, emptier and boxier than back East.
+West of the Mississippi, states are bigger, emptier, and boxier than back east.
 From a distance, all seem to be made up of straight lines.

 Only when you zoom in do you see their squiggly bits: the northeast corner of Kansas, for instance.
 Or Montana’s western border with Idaho that looks like a human face.
 Or Oklahoma’s southern border with Texas, meandering as it follows the Red River.

-No, there are only three states whose borders are entirely made up of straight lines: Utah, which would have been a rectangle if Wyoming hadn’t bitten a chunk out of its northeastern corner; Wyoming itself; plus Colorado.
+No, there are only three states whose borders are entirely made up of straight lines: Utah, which would have been a rectangle if Wyoming hadn’t bitten a chunk out of its northeastern corner; Wyoming itself; and Colorado.

 Except that they aren’t.
 For two distinct reasons: because the earth is round, and because those 19th-century surveyors laying out state borders made mistakes.